-Although not all the Zimbabwe National Parks are encompassed here, the parks showcased below are in the immediate vicinity of the waterfall, and are within easy reach from the town in order for you to experience your African bush safari.
+Although not all of the Zimbabwe National Parks are mentioned, the parks showcased below are in the immediate vicinity of the waterfall, and are within easy reach from the town in order for you to experience your African bush safari.

 Hwange National Park